Latest Updates

 10. Remmina

 Remmina is a free open-source remote support software that assists users with accessing remote devices over different protocols such as SSH, RDP, SFTP, and VNC.
-What’s more, Remmina lets users connect to multiple remote desktops at the same time, allowing effective remote management.
+What’s more, Remmina lets users connect to multiple remote desktops simultaneously, allowing effective remote management.

 Compatible OS: macOS, Linux, Windows